StijndeK/N.A.D.VisualParameterAdaption/README.md

 - [EXP6 video](https://streamable.com/y6rm5e)

 ## Dataflow
 The program has 4 main components.
-The fileloader loads the audiofiles and parses the information obtained from the filenames.
-The spawner allows the user to spawn `Layers` containing horizontal loops with variations, that can be dragged into the sequencer.
-The sequencer checks if certain parameters are checked to see if and what sound needs to be played.
-The controler eventually calls the audio.
+The `Fileloader` loads the audiofiles and parses the information obtained from the filenames.
+The `Spawner` allows the user to spawn `Layers` containing horizontal loops with variations, that can be dragged into the `Sequencer`.
+The `Sequencer` checks if certain parameters are checked to see if and what sound needs to be played.
+The `Controler` eventually calls the audio.
 <img width="1261" alt="VASD_EXP6_Dataflow" src="https://user-images.githubusercontent.com/31696336/79068833-1f625f00-7cca-11ea-98f7-a95e34ac824b.png">

 Because of the need for a visual interfase and the application of N.A.D. on games, VPA is build in Unity using the FMOD Core API.
 This allows for quick prototyping.